Data Corruption and Loss¶

 Ancient hardware.

-Kroll Ontrack, the worlds largest data recovery firm, have some interesting statistics on what actually causes data loss.
+Kroll Ontrack, the world’s largest data recovery firm, have some interesting statistics on what actually causes data loss.

 Cause of data loss |